Top

 Salas de los Infantes

 Our destination for the weekend, Salas de los Infantes, is located three hours away from Irún, my hometown.
 I had visited this village many years ago, as a kid.
 When the opportunity to come back presented itself, I didn’t think it twice.
-The maternal family of my best friend from childhood originated from here and I remember having spent a summer weekend at the family mill while playing in the nearby cold river.
+The maternal family of my childhood´s best friend originated from here and I remember having spent a summer weekend at the family mill back in the day, while playing in the nearby cold river.

-After all these years , I was curious to see the mill again and realize how much I remembered (or not).
+After all these years, I was curious to see the mill again and acknowledge how much I remembered (or not).
 Indeed, the place wasn’t exactly what I had in mind.
 The poor mill was collapsing and there were some adjacent buildings that I didn’t even recall.
 As a matter of fact, our family friends were setting up the former storehouse as their new vacation home and we gave them a hand during the weekend.
 We also had fun watching the Perseid stars, eating outdoors, playing cards and sunbathing in the river.
-Legend says that the Seven Infantes of Lara came from here.
+According to a local legend, the Seven Infantes of Lara came from here.

 The family mill in Salas de los Infantes